-Where there is no agreement between reporting parties, no use of a CCP, trading venue or confirmation-matching service, and one of the parties is the financial counterparty to a small EU non-financial entity, the financial counterparty is obliged to generate the UTI (scenario 6).
+Where there is no agreement between reporting parties, no use of a CCP, trading venue or confirmation-matching service, and one of the parties is the financial counterparty to a small EEA non-financial entity, the financial counterparty is obliged to generate the UTI (scenario 6).

-In all other cases, the buyer in a repo is obliged to generate the UTI (scenario 8).27

-Where there is an agreement between reporting parties that one of them will generate and share the UTI, the question may arise as to what the other party should do if the party responsible for generating and sharing UTIs fails to do so in time for the receiving party to report within the reporting deadline.
+In all other cases, the buyer in a repo is obliged to generate the UTI (scenario 8).29 for generating and sharing UTIs fails to do so in time for the receiving party to report within the reporting deadline.
 ESMA does not wish the receiving party to step in and generate the missing UTI as this would cause the two reports to mismatch at the trade repository.
 However, in a bilateral agreement that allocates responsibility for generating and sharing UTIs to another party, the two parties are free to include a fall-back provision that allows the first party to generate and share a UTI should the second party fail to do so by an agreed deadline.